ComputeCanada/magic_castle/scenario.md

 for you.
 It is therefore possible to start with 0 compute nodes, build the cluster, and later add more.

+Modifying this variable after the cluster is built only affect the number of compute nodes.

 #### `nb_users`

+`nb_users` defines how many user accounts will be created in FreeIPA.
+Each user account shares the same randomly generated password.
+The usernames are defined as `userX` where `X` is a number between 1 and the value of `nb_users`.

+Each user has a home folder on a shared NFS storage hosted by the management node.

+User accounts do not have administrator privileges.
+If you wish to use `sudo`, you will have to login using the administrator account named `centos` and the SSH key defined by `public_key_path`.

+Modifying this variable after the cluster is built implies a complete rebuild.

+### `shared_storage_size`

+`shared_storage_size` defines the size of the management node single volume.
+This volume hosts four NFS exports that are mounted on the login node and the compute nodes:

+1. `/home`
+2. `/project`
+3. `/scratch`
+4. `/etc/slurm`

+Modifying this variable after the cluster is built implies a complete rebuild.

+#### `domain_name`